ZunairaSid/100-Days-Of-DevOps/README.md

 - [ ] Create a reminder serverless application using a static website , hosted on S3 , using AWS Step Functions, API Gateway, AWS Lambda.
 - [ ] Trigger a Lambda function using SQS and dynamoDB.
 - [x] See logs using cloudwatch &amp; create billing alarms. <br>
+- [x] Create an Aurora database cluster and a database parameter group, along with a custom endpoint. <br>
+- [x] Create an Aurora MySQL database cluster in private subnet. <br>
+- [x] Create and Connect to an Aurora Serverless Database via CLI. <br>
 - [x] Deploy a website canary using cloudformation. <br>
 - [x] Deploy a basic infrastructure using CloudFormation Templates.<br>
 - [x] Update cloud formation stacks with direct updates and changesets.<br>